racker/salus-docs/proposals/monitor-translation.md

 **NOTE** while investigating deprecated telegraf config fields it was observed that metric fields are also deprecated at times.
 The occurrence of those seems to be very small, but non-zero.
 This is something that should be further considered at a later time.

 Since each translation operation requires specific parameters and there will likely be future operations with varying requirements, the plan is encode and persist each operation's definition as a JSON object structure.
-Similar to `MonitorDetails` the operations can be a polymorphic data model using a `operation` field as a discriminator.
-Most of the operations would also require a `plugin` field to target the plugin configuration that requires that translation operation.
+Similar to `MonitorDetails` the operations can be a polymorphic data model using a `type` field as a discriminator.

 It is worth clarifying that each operation type would require a small amount of implementation -- this slightly contradicts the hardcoding avoidance stated earlier, but the alternative would require a heavier solution such as [jackson-jq](https://github.com/eiiches/jackson-jq) to fully script the operations.
 An implementation per operation type is a reasonable compromise since the addition of operation types would be infrequent.